slds-lmu/tsclassification/README.md

 # TSClassification

-A large number of time-series classifiers have been implemented in Java bei Bagnall et al. (2018) for a benchmark study "The Great Time Series Classification Bake Off".
+A large number of time-series classifiers have been implemented in Java bei Bagnall et al. (2018) for the benchmark study "The Great Time Series Classification Bake Off".
 This package interfaces an adapted version of implementations provided by Bagnall et al., in order to make algorithms available to a wider audience.

-We showcase this for a simulated data set.
+## Usage:

-Note that we expect the `target` name to be 'target'.
+We showcase the usage for a simulated data set:
 ```r
   data = data.frame(matrix(rnorm(500), nrow = 100))
   data$target = sample(c(1, 0), 100, replace = TRUE)